mattijv/littlewood/README.md

 The code uses [{fmt}](https://github.com/fmtlib/fmt) for string formatting.

-Check the make file for options on compiling and running the program.
+Check the makefile for options on compiling and running the program.